usaa/vogel/README.md

   <img src="/docs/artwork/model_stats.png" width="800" />
 </p>

-With the stats package we can vizualize how our modes fit.
-We will chose the GLM, as it is the simpelest best fitting model.
+With the stats package we can visualize how our models fit.
+We will choose the GLM, as it is the simplest best fitting model.
 <pre>
 v_stats.plot_compare_stats(eval_set, valid_only=False)
 </pre>